Safe Start Plan to Reopen

 To prevent the spread of COVID-19, those who have been in close proximity to anyone who has a confirmed case will be screened and may be required to quarantine at home.

-Any student who is quarantined at home will be able to continue with classes through distance learning while they are on quarantine.
+Any student who is quarantined at home will be able to continue with classes while they are on quarantine.
 Students who complete all the assigned work and communicate daily with their teachers will be considered present.
-Students who are not well enough to participate due to illness during this time will receive excused absences and will be expected to make up the work required by the teachers when they return to class.
+Students who are not well enough to participate due to illness, will receive excused absences and be expected to make up the work when they return to class.
 No refunds are provided for missed days.

-We ask our staff, students, and parents to take personal responsibility to protect themselves, their families, and our school.
-We are doing all we can to make sure our school can continue to operate and provide a safe and quality educational experience for each student and family.
-Please help us by being vigilant in monitoring personal health and not coming to school or sending your child to school if you/they are sick or showing signs or symptoms of COVID-19.
+We are doing all we can to make sure our school can continue to operate.
+Please help us by monitoring personal health and by not sending your child to school if they are sick or showing signs or symptoms of COVID-19.